majn/telegram-purple/README.md

 Pulling Updates
 ---------------

-This repository contains submodules and just a simple pull won't be enough to update all submodule files.
+This repository contains submodules, and a simple pull just won't be enough to update all the submodules’ files.
 Pull new changes with:

         git pull